 It’s not very big – we’re talking around 50m by 50m.
 So you won’t be spending half a day here.
 But the alpine gardens do offer a little respite from the Belvedere crowds: it’s just you, the Edelweiss, the chatter of birds, and the distant drone of Viennese traffic.

 You can make a similar argument for the botanical garden next door, which are much bigger (and free).
 But the alpine gardens has one thing extra going for it: the bonsai.

-It’s a little bit more than just Edelweiss (I don’t recall if there was any there at all): the gardens actually cover over 4,000 plant and shrub species from alpine areas around the world and play an important conservation role.
+It’s a little bit more than just Edelweiss (I don’t recall if there was any there at all, actually): the gardens actually cover over 4,000 plant and shrub species from alpine areas around the world and play an important conservation role.
 You’ll find everything marked with Latin and German names, but I didn’t spot any information in English.